edulinq/quizgen/question-types.md

 The form of the `answers` value will change depending on the question type.
-Question types will often have a "short" answer form for simple/common cases, and a more "extended" form where any available options can be specified.
+Question types will often have a "short" answer form for simple/common cases, and a "long" form where any available options can be specified.
 Internally, "short" forms will always be expanded to "extended" forms.
+This document will tend to start with the short form, and then show the extended form for more complex cases.
+Because of the flexibility of JSON and the QuizGen configuration, only a subset of the possible ways a configuration can be written will be shown.
+However, this document will attempt to show a sufficient amount of example configurations.

 ### Multiple Choice (MC)